 Now you’re probably wondering, what are these close variants you keep mentioning?
 Close variants of a keyword include any misspellings, plurals/singulars, stemmings, acronyms, abbreviations, and accents.
 What’s important to call out here is that close variants do not include synonyms.

 Close variants will always match to broad and BMM keywords, but you can choose whether or not close variants match to your phrase and exact keywords.
 You can find this option in the Advanced Settings section under Keyword matching options.
 If you don’t see Advanced settings, make sure your campaign type is set to All features, not Standard.

 By default, close variants are included for phrase and exact keywords.
 I recommend leaving close variants turned on because this means you won’t have to spend the time adding in all the possible stemmings, misspellings, etc. of your keyword in order for a search term to match.

 Examples of ‘bike’ close variants: bikes, bikers, bicycle, bicycling,

 Examples of ‘shop’ close variants: shops, shopping, shopper, shoppers

 I like to think of keyword match types like a target.
 As you move down the match types the target audience gets smaller, but what you lose in reach you make up for in relevancy.
 Having an exact match is like hitting the bullseye, those people are searching for exactly the keyword you’re bidding on.

 Take a look at a list of some of the search terms that would show for each match type of bike shops.
 Note that any out ring match types will also match the search terms in the inner rings.
 So a broad match of bike shop would match to all the search terms on the target.

 *These words would not match to the phrase and exact match keywords if close variants was disabled.

 That’s the rundown on AdWords keyword match types.
-If you’d like to learn more about keyword match types and creating a successful AdWords campaign, attend one of our live, hands-on trainings.
+If you’d like to learn more about keyword match types and creating a successful AdWords campaign,consider attending one of our custom or free online Adwords training sessions.